• Skip to primary navigation

 May I just say that this turkey salad doesn’t taste like leftovers?
 In fact, you may want to set aside some turkey ahead of time just so you have enough “left over” to make this salad.

-On Friday, I can leisurely pick and choose what I liked most, and have a great “Day 2” Thanksgiving dinner with all the fixings.
+I always love leftovers the first day.
+I think I actually enjoy my turkey dinner more on Friday than I do on Thursday.
+I can leisurely pick and choose what I liked most, and have a great “Day 2” Thanksgiving dinner with all the fixings.
 But then there’s Day 3.
 Another Thanksgiving dinner of leftovers doesn’t sound quite as appealing.
 That’s when it’s time to rethink that leftover turkey and turn it into this healthy salad.
+It’s perfect for a wrap sandwich.

+Lots of ways to vary the recipe.
 The good part about this salad is that you can easily change it up to “make it your own.”
 There are plenty of ways to make substitutions and adjustments.
 Keep reading for inspiration.
 I have lots of ideas for you later on in the post.

 Turkey salad on a large spoon.

-It’s always best to remove the meat from the bones before storing the turkey in shallow covered containers.
+How To Store: It’s always best to remove the meat from the bones before storing the turkey in shallow covered containers.
 Bones retain a lot of heat and tend to keep the meat warm.
 You want to cool the leftover turkey as quickly as possible, so get it in the fridge as soon as you can.
 Place it near the back of the refrigerator where there is less temperature fluctuation.

 • Leftover Turkey: The recipe calls for 3 cups of leftover turkey meat.
 This can include both white and dark meat, pretty much whatever you have left.
 Cut the meat into bite-sized pieces or lightly shred it.
 Cooked chicken can be substituted if this salad looks good to you and you don’t happen to have leftover turkey.